The 6 Best Stock Picking Services

 2. Best quant-driven service: Alpha Picks

-Alpha Picks was launched by Seeking Alpha in July 2022 and is off to an excellent start.
+Alpha Picks is a momentum-based stock picking service which was launched by Seeking Alpha in July 2022.
+It's off to an excellent start.

 After finding out about Alpha Picks, which aggregates the research on its platform and combines it with its Quantitative Ratings system, I knew I had to sign up.

-As you can see, Alpha Picks' stocks have returned 2.4x the S&P. While the service is still very new, the returns are as good as I could have possibly expected.
+Alpha Picks has returned 2.64x over the S&P. While the service is still pretty new, the returns are as good as I could have possibly expected.

 At the heart of the Alpha Picks service is its quantitative analysis, which is primarily driven by its Quant Ratings model.
 This model ranks stocks based on five factors: value, growth, profitability, EPS revisions, and momentum.

-After filtering stocks through its models, the Alpha Picks' investment team always makes the final buy/sell/hold decisions.
-The average holding period will likely be 1–2 years.
+After filtering stocks through its Quant model, the Alpha Picks' investment team always makes the final buy/sell/hold decisions.
+The average holding period is between 1–2 years, quite a bit shorter than Stock Advisor's.

 What you'll get: Alpha Picks will send you two new stock recommendations per month along with an analysis of why each stock is being selected.